nathancheung22/password-manager/README.md

 ### How can I trust this?
 - It's open source
 - However, I'm no security expert so you probably can't
-- Feel free to submit pull requests so we can all learn 😀

 ### Possible flaws
 - If somehow the masterpassword hash could be converted to the encryption key hash, this would break the system